-Prior to restoration, Reference Areas exceeded the lethal limit for salmonids of 25 degrees Centigrade (Moyle 2002) approximately 6.7 of the time, and another 17.8% exceeded 22 degrees Centigrade, the suboptimal limit for salmonids (Moyle 2002, Parsons 2009).
-Comparatively, in the Project Area, before the levees were breached, temperatures exceeded the lethal limit during only 5% of the sampling periods and exceeded the suboptimal limit during approximately 15 % of the sampling periods.
+Prior to restoration, Reference Areas exceeded the lethal limit for salmonids of 25 degrees Centigrade (Moyle 2002) approximately 6.7% of the time, and another 17.8% exceeded 22 degrees Centigrade, the suboptimal limit for salmonids (Moyle 2002, Parsons 2009).
+Comparatively, in the Project Area, before the levees were breached, temperatures exceeded the lethal limit during only 5% of the sampling periods and exceeded the suboptimal limit during approximately 15% of the sampling periods.
 In the first year of Full Restoration, temperature exceedance levels in the Project Area actually dropped despite the low rainfall, with temperatures exceeding 25 degrees Centigrade reduced slightly to 4.4% of the sampling events, although the number of exceedances of the suboptimal limit remained the same (15.0%).
-This compared to a slight drop for Reference Areas in Year 1 to exceeding the lethal limit only 3.3 % of the sampling periods and the suboptimal limit of 22 degrees only 14.9% of the events.
-Due to the generally lower temperatures in the wetter 2009/2010 season, exceedances during sampling events for lethal and suboptimal limits were reduced considerably to below 1% for both the Project and Reference Areas.
+This compared to a slight drop for Reference Areas in Year 1 to exceeding the lethal limit only 3.3% of the sampling periods and the suboptimal limit of 22 degrees only 14.9% of the events.
+In Year 3, the restored wetlands exceeded the lethal limit during approximately 8% of the sampling events and the suboptimal during approximately 17% of the sampling events, compared to 14% and 17%, respectively, in the Reference Areas.

 One of the objectives of the restoration project involves the marsh eventually evolving towards conditions similar to those present in reference natural marshes, specifically for those parameters where, based on site conditions, convergent evolution would be expected.
-Due to the very different climatic conditions between Year 1 and Year 2 after restoration, average temperature conditions within the Project Area fluctuated sharply, driven by strong variation in the amount of inflow of cold freshwater from the upper watersheds and groundwater.
-Temperatures might be expected to range a little lower in the Project Area than reference marshes due to strong influence of Lagunitas Creek, the largest creek in the Tomales Bay watershed.
-However, despite this, average salinities after restoration during Years 1 and 2 did not differ significantly between the Project Area (average = 15.0 ± 0.3 (SE) degrees Centigrade) and Reference Areas (mean= 15.0 ± 0.4 (SE) degrees Centigrade; t-test, n=347, df=247, t=-0.02, P=0.983).
+Due to the very different climatic conditions between Year 1 and Year 3 after restoration, average temperature conditions within the Project Area fluctuated sharply, driven by strong variation in the amount of inflow of cold freshwater from the upper watersheds and groundwater.
+Temperatures might be expected to range a little lower in the Project Area than reference marshes due to strong influence of Lagunitas Creek, the largest creek in the Tomales Bay watershed, and substantial groundwater inflow.
+However, despite this, median temperatures after restoration during Years 1 through 3 did not differ significantly between the Project Area (median = 13.5 degrees Centigrade) and Reference Areas (median=13.7 degrees Centigrade; Mood Median, df=1, Chi-Square=0.04, P=0.84).

-While these results would suggest that the Project Area is converging with conditions in the Reference Areas, the lower salinities in the Project Area during Year 1, which was a dry year, suggest that the Project Area will probably never totally converge with that of the Reference Areas due to its geographic position within the freshwater-saltwater interface zone, although both spatial and temporal pattern of salinities and temperatures will continue to change as conditions evolve after restoration.
+While these results would suggest that the Project Area is converging with conditions in the Reference Areas, the Project Area will probably never totally converge with that of the Reference Areas due to its geographic position within the freshwater-saltwater interface zone, although both spatial and temporal pattern of salinities and temperatures will continue to change as conditions evolve after restoration.